rebeccatay92/project-3/README.md

 - Time conversion from server to local computer time
 - Customizing chart for dark backgrounds

-## Features we wished we could include for this Version
+## Features we wished we could have included for this Version

 - Realtime update on cryptocurrency prices
 - Chat feature with other traders